sn0wba/gotabit/README.md

 git checkout main
 ```

-**Step 3: Build Gotabit node**
+**Step 3: Build GotaBit node**

-Run the following command to install `gotabitd` to your `GOPATH` and build the Gotabit node. `gotabitd` is the node daemon and CLI for interacting with a Gotabit node.
+Run the following command to install `gotabitd` to your `GOPATH` and build the GotaBit node. `gotabitd` is the node daemon and CLI for interacting with a GotaBit node.

 ```bash
 make install